Bouni/kicad-jlcpcb-tools/README.md

 ***

+KiCAD JLCPCB Tools consists of a `pcbnew` plugin and a library containing symbols and footprints.

-Plugin to generate all files necessary for JLCPCB board fabrication and assembly
+The plugin is able to generate all files necessary for JLCPCB board fabrication and assembly in a convenient manner:

 - Gerber files
 - Excellon files
 - BOM file
 - CPL file

-Furthermore it lets you search the JLCPCB parts database and assign parts directly to the footprints which result in them being put into the BOM file.
+Further, it lets you search the JLCPCB parts database and assign parts directly to the footprints which results in them being put into the BOM file.

 ![The main window](https://github.com/Bouni/kicad-jlcpcb-tools/raw/main/images/main.png)

 ![The parts library window](https://github.com/Bouni/kicad-jlcpcb-tools/raw/main/images/part_library.png)

 ![The parts details dialog](https://github.com/Bouni/kicad-jlcpcb-tools/raw/main/images/part_details.png)

+The library adds schematic symbols and associated footprints for the _User Specified Order Number_ and _User Specified Tooling Holes_ functionality offered by JLCPCB.

 ## Warning 🔥